-The chapter describes the essential elements involved in using ICM, including the following:
+The chapter describes the essential elements involved in using ICM.

-ICM can provision virtual compute nodes and associated resources on the following platforms:
+ICM can provision virtual host nodes and associated resources on the following platforms:

 Defining Nodes in the Deployment

-field, which determines whether mirroring is configured, appears in the defaults file; it is covered at length in ICM Cluster Topology
+The Mirror field, which determines whether the data nodes are mirrored, appears in the defaults file.
+Mirror deployment is covered at length in ICM Cluster Topology and Mirroring.